 Growcom works in support of industry, helping us to meet environmental requirements, while ensuring that our businesses remain sustainable.

-At the moment I know that Growcom is lobbying on our behalf regarding the backpacker tax and changes to casual wage rates.
 For the pineapple industry particularly, Growcom works closely with us to help investigate and register new chemicals that are safe for use, and effective for the farmer.

 Growcom is uniquely positioned to be a conduit between growers and the groups that they deal with, to mediate on behalf of the horticulture industry.